-The Lake is part of the headwaters of the Withlacoochee River and has a major influence on the hydrology and ecology of that basin.
-The Preserve encompasses the entire eastern shoreline of the Lake which is the largest lake in Sumter County, and the third largest lake in west-central Florida (Figure 2).
-In addition to the majority of the eastern shoreline consisting of floodplain swamp, three spring fed creeks Little Jones Creek, Big Jones Creek, and Shady Brook also occur predominantly within the Preserve.
-These three creeks are estimated to contribute up to 34% of the total input of water to the Lake annually.
+Lake Panasoffkee contributes to the Withlacoochee River Basin through the Panasoffkee Outlet that connects the Lake to Withlacoochee River.
+The Preserve encompasses the entire eastern shoreline of the Lake which is the largest lake in Sumter County and the third largest lake in west-central Florida (Figure 2).
+In addition to the majority of the eastern shoreline consisting of floodplain swamp, three spring fed creeks, Little Jones Creek, Big Jones Creek, and Shady Brook, also occur predominantly within the Preserve.
+These three creeks are estimated to contribute up to 34 percent of the total input of water to the Lake annually.
 The Preserve also encompasses pine flatwoods, freshwater marshes, and oak scrub forest in addition to the vast floodplain forests.

-The Lake is unique in that the lake, the underlying surficial aquifer, and the Floridan aquifer system are all hydrologically connected.
+Lake Panasoffkee is unique because the underlying surficial aquifer, and the Floridan aquifer system are all hydrologically connected.
 The Floridan Aquifer is directly exposed at the Lake's bottom.
-Throughout the late 1800s, and the first half of the 1900s, the Lake was an important asset in the regional economy as a shipping port for timber, citrus, and other regional goods.
+Throughout the late 1800s and the first half of the 1900s, the Lake was an important asset in the regional economy as a shipping port for timber, citrus, and other regional goods.
 In more recent years, the Lake continues to serve as an important recreational freshwater fishing resource for the region.
 Due to the significance of the Lake, the District has ranked it as one of the 12 priority water bodies within its Surface Water Improvement and Management Program (SWIM).
 In recognition of the ecological value of the Lake and adjacent floodplains, it is considered an Outstanding Florida Water (OFW) as described in Section 62-302.700 of the Florida Administrative Code (FAC).
 The Lake is within the OFW of the Withlacoochee River System.
-Protection of the surrounding lake, rivers, and floodplains contributing to the Withlacoochee River System and the Floridan Aquifer.
+Protection of the Preserve directly contributes to the long-term protection and management of the Lake, in addition to the other surrounding lakes, rivers, and floodplains contributing to the Withlacoochee River System and the Floridan Aquifer.